Julie-ANANI/carousel-menu/src/app/modules/user/admin/components/admin-professionals/README.md

 ### Functionalities

-1. SEARCH_BY: Name, Email, Job, Country, Enterprise.
+1. SEARCH_BY: Name, Email, Job, Country, Company.
-2. T_COLUMNS: Member, Name, Country, Job, Enterprise, Campaign, Contact.
+2. T_COLUMNS: Member, Name, Country, Job, Company, Campaign, Contact.
 3. PROFILE: View, Edit, Delete.

 ### Access of the functionalities based on the roles - by default Root will access all.